 Note: The financial institution, account or deposit number, and value of funds in the account(s) must be identified on all financial reports.
 All interest, dividends, or other income earned by these funds are deemed proceeds.
-(Amended Nov 2022)

-- 6.4.7 (Deleted Nov 2022) - 6.4.8 Proceeds must only be used for AGLC approved purposes and objects which are essential to the delivery of the licensed charity's or subcharities' charitable programs and services.
-(Amended Nov 2022) - 6.4.9 Proceeds must be used to support the licensed charity's or subcharities' overall objectives, programs and services as approved and not solely to provide benefits to specific or select members of the licensed charity or sub-charity. - 6.4.10 (Deleted Apr 2016) - 6.4.11 Program proposals (Form 5624) must be submitted to AGLC for approval; proposals must include the following: (Amended Apr 2016) - a) a description of each program outlining the goals and objectives; - b) the total amount of money received or budgeted to receive for each program including government sources; - a budget for each program outlining the total program delivery costs, total administrative costs and total wages/salaries anticipated; and
+- 6.4.7 Proceeds must only be used for AGLC approved purposes and objects which are essential to the delivery of the licensed charity's or subcharities' charitable programs and services. - 6.4.8 Proceeds must be used to support the licensed charity's or subcharities' overall objectives, programs and services as approved and not solely to provide benefits to specific or select members of the licensed charity or sub-charity. - 6.4.9 Program proposals (Form 5624) must be submitted to AGLC for approval; proposals must include the following: - a) a description of each program outlining the goals and objectives; - b) the total amount of money received or budgeted to receive for each program including government sources; - c) a budget for each program outlining the total program delivery costs, total administrative costs and total wages/salaries anticipated; and - d) a list of all salary/wage positions for all programs including the current individual holding the position, the position title, the employer (licensed charity or sub-charity name), date of employment, and the total approved remuneration (including benefits).
+The list must correspond to the wages/salaries anticipated in the overall program budget.

-- d) a list of all salary/wage positions for all programs including the current individual holding the position, the position title, the employer (licensed charity or sub-charity name), date of employment, and the total approved remuneration (including benefits).
-The list must correspond to the wages/salaries anticipated in the overall program budget. - 6.4.12 For any programs not previously funded with proceeds, programs not identified in 6.4.10 or as requested by AGLC, program proposals are required to be submitted to AGLC for approval before any proceeds are disbursed.
-The program proposal must be completed with the requirements as outlined in subsection 6.4.10. - 6.4.13 Substantial amendments to programs are required to be submitted to AGLC for approval. - 6.4.14 Proceeds disbursed for goods or services purchased by the licensed charity or sub-charity must be reasonable.
-A reasonable disbursement must: - be comparable to industry prices or fair market value and other relevant considerations (e.g., job creation, training, supplier relationships and capacity building), unless otherwise approved by AGLC; and - b) obtain a minimum of two quotations when the goods and services purchased are over \$100,000 unless otherwise approved by AGLC. - 6.4.15 If proceeds are disbursed on unapproved uses, the amount of the disbursement must be re-deposited into the designated casino account. - 6.4.16 The licensed charity or sub-charity must receive approval by AGLC prior to entering into any financing or lease agreements when the monthly financing or monthly lease payment is over \$5,000.
-A letter of intent or quotation is acceptable documentation to be submitted to AGLC. - 6.4.17 The licensed charity is accountable to AGLC for all proceeds, including the proceeds distributed to sub-charities. - 6.4.18 The licensed charity must review all requests for use of proceeds from sub-charities and is responsible for ensuring all proceeds disbursed to sub-charities are used for AGLC approved purposes or objects.
+- 6.4.10 For any programs not previously funded with proceeds, programs not identified in 6.4.9 or as requested by AGLC, program proposals are required to be submitted to AGLC for approval before any proceeds are disbursed.
+The program proposal must be completed with the requirements as outlined in subsection 6.4.9. - 6.4.11 Substantial amendments to programs are required to be submitted to AGLC for approval. - 6.4.12 Proceeds disbursed for goods or services purchased by the licensed charity or sub-charity must be reasonable.
+A reasonable disbursement must: - a) be comparable to industry prices or fair market value and other relevant considerations (e.g., job creation, training, supplier relationships and capacity building), unless otherwise approved by AGLC; and - b) obtain a minimum of two quotations when the goods and services purchased are over \$100,000 unless otherwise approved by AGLC. - 6.4.13 If proceeds are disbursed on unapproved uses, the amount of the disbursement must be re-deposited into the designated casino account. - 6.4.14 The licensed charity or sub-charity must receive approval by AGLC prior to entering into any financing or lease agreements when the monthly financing or monthly lease payment is over \$5,000.
+A letter of intent or quotation is acceptable documentation to be submitted to AGLC. - 6.4.15 The licensed charity is accountable to AGLC for all proceeds, including the proceeds distributed to sub-charities. - 6.4.16 The licensed charity must review all requests for use of proceeds from sub-charities and is responsible for ensuring all proceeds disbursed to sub-charities are used for AGLC approved purposes or objects.